Azure/ai-toolkit-iot-edge/Skin cancer detection/readme.md

 This full-length tutorial shows how to use Azure Machine Learning services (preview) end to end for creating a machine learning model for Skin Cancer Detection and run it on mobile phones.

 Skin cancer is the most common form of cancer, globally accounting for at least 40% of cases.
 If detected at an early stage, it can be controlled.
-We want to create a mobile AI application for everyone to be able to quickly detect whether they need to seek help.
-The app can flag a set of images which in turn helps the doctors to be more efficient and only focus on the most critical images.
+We want to create a mobile AI application to flag a set of images which in turn helps the doctors to be more efficient and only focus on the most critical images.

 For this tutorial, we use the ISIC Skin Cancer dataset (https://isic-archive.com/).
 You can refer to this GitHub link (https://github.com/antriv/ISIC-Dataset-Downloader) to find out how to download this research dataset.
 In this tutorial, we -